YASH-MOHARIR/MojiMatch-Kiro/README.md

 **The Goal:** Build the highest combo streak possible to maximize your score and earn time bonuses.
 The longer your combo, the more time you earn per match (4-13 seconds), creating a snowball effect where skilled players can extend their games significantly.
 Compete on multiple leaderboards (All-Time, Daily, Weekly) and unlock achievements as you master the game.

 **Built for Reddit:** MojiMatcher is a native Reddit app that runs directly in Reddit posts.
-Players can jump straight into the game from an eye-catching animated splash screen with floating emoji particles, compete with the Reddit community on daily challenges and leaderboards, and have their scores automatically tied to their Reddit usernames for seamless social gaming.
+Players can compete with the Reddit community on daily challenges and leaderboards, with scores automatically tied to their Reddit usernames for seamless social gaming.

 ### Core Features